onemanish/test-2/README.md

 # Introduction to GitHub - There is a change in the branch file

-_Get started using GitHub in less than an hour._
+_Get started using GitHub in less than an hour.
+I may take longer than that!!_

 <!--
   <<< Author notes: Start of the course >>>